 In the justice system doesn’t mean you have to have higher standards than everyone else, the law applies equally”.

-She ultimately allowed Mr Cowled to remain conviction-free by imposing a 12-month good behaviour bond under section 10 of the Crimes (Sentencing Procedure) Act 1999.
+She ultimately allowed Mr Cowled to remain conviction-free by imposing a 12-month good behaviour bond under a section 10 dismissal or conditional release order of the Crimes (Sentencing Procedure) Act 1999.

 It has recently been reported that after hearing about the case, Mr Lloyd-James lodged a formal complaint with Rose Bay Police asserting he was under the impression that Cowled was pleading guilty to drink driving, not a drug offence.